TokenLogic-com-au/automation/web3-functions/aave-paraswap-fee-claimer/README.md

 - "Sponsor API Key not configured" if missing API key
 - "Minimum time between claims not reached" if cooldown hasn't elapsed
-- Logs chain ID, asset address and USD value for claimable assets
 - "Successfully claimed tokens" after successful execution
+- "No claimable tokens found!" if no tokens meet the minimum value threshold

 ## Optimization Notes